 - In Star Trek II: The Wrath of Khan, Chekov finds a buckle that says "Botany Bay" and instantly realizes they're on Khan's ship seconds before they're captured.

-- In Die Hard With a Vengeance, McClane (Bruce Willis) gets on an elevator with some fake cops.
+- In Die Hard with a Vengeance, McClane (Bruce Willis) gets on an elevator with some fake cops.
 Because he was earlier in the film with some real NYPD cops who mentioned they always play their badge number in the lottery, he realizes at the last second that the fake cop next to him has the same badge number as the real cop.
-This is enough for McClane to kill them before they kill him.
+After confirming his suspicion by nonchalantly asking whether any of the supposed cops knew last night's lottery drawing (none of them respond), it's enough for McClane to get the jump on them before they kill him.

 - In The Debt, Rachel realizes that the ostensibly unconscious, Bound and Gagged villain in the next room may be escaping when the sound of raindrops hitting pots goes from a three-beat pattern to two (meaning the pot next the the villain's leg has been moved).
 She goes to check it out, sees the flipped-over pot, starts to creep closer, and promptly gets attacked by the villain, who was hiding just outside the doorway.

 - In Terminator Salvation, the Mysterious Waif appears able to sense when the machines are about to attack.
 Since she's also a Cute Mute, her intuitions tend to be useless unless someone is looking at her at the right moment to notice her panic attack.